yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-invite.md

 ms.prod: "sharepoint"
 doc_type: apiPageType
 ---
-# Send a sharing invitation
+# driveItem: invite

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds a permission to share a [driveItem](../resources/driveitem.md) with specific [driveRecipient](../resources/driverecipient.md) resources, and optionally sending an email or post to the recipients to notify them the item has been shared with them.
+Adds one or more [permission](../resources/permission.md) objects to share a [driveItem](../resources/driveitem.md) with each of the specified [driveRecipient](../resources/driverecipient.md) resource.
+Optionally sends an email or post to the recipients to notify them the sharing of the item.

-A successful request sets the [invitation facet](../resources/sharinginvitation.md) of the permission on the **driveItem**.
-The invitation facet is represented by the **invitation** property of the **permission**.
+A successful request sets properties of each **permission** requested on the **driveItem**.
+Among the properties is the **invitation** property which is a [sharingInvitation](../resources/sharinginvitation.md) resource representing the invitation facet of the permission.

 ## Permissions